 Our Strategy

-We are a pure-play investment in the growing demand for nuclear energy, focused on taking advantage of the near-, medium-, and long-term growth occurring in our industry.
-We provide nuclear fuel and nuclear power products, services, and technologies across the fuel cycle, complemented by our investment in Westinghouse, that support the generation of secure, carbon-free, reliable, and affordable energy.
 Our strategy is set within the context of what we believe is a transitioning market environment.
-Increasing populations, a growing focus on electrification and decarbonization, and concerns about energy security and affordability are driving a global focus on tripling nuclear power capacity by 2050, which is expected to durably strengthen the long-term fundamentals for our industry.
-Nuclear energy must be a central part of the solution to the world’s shift to a low-carbon, secure energy economy.
-It is an option that can provide the power needed, not only reliably, but also safely and affordably, and in a way that will help achieve climate, energy and national security objectives.
+Increasing populations, a growing focus on electrification and decarbonization, and concerns about energy security and affordability are driving a global focus on tripling nuclear power capacity by 2050, which is expected to durably strengthen long-term fundamentals for our industry.
+Nuclear energy must be a central part of the solution to achieving energy growth and national security objectives, and helping the world shift to a low-carbon, climate resilient economy.
+It is an option that can provide the necessary power in a carbon-free, reliable and affordable manner.

 • remaining disciplined in our contracting activity, building a balanced portfolio in accordance with our contracting framework

-• being financially disciplined to allow us to:
+• being financially disciplined allows us to

-o execute our strategy
+• execute on our strategy

-o invest in new opportunities that are expected to add long-term value
+• invest in new opportunities that are expected to add long-term value

-o to self-manage risk
+• self-manage risk

 Uranium